 Can I request the same volunteer each time?

 No, we are sorry but it is not possible to request the same volunteer each time.
-We try to ask volunteers to help once a month and since many can help only on certain days and at certain times, it is simply not possible to do this.
+We try to ask volunteers to help once or twice a month and since many can help only on certain days and at certain times, it is simply not possible to do this.
 However, we will always try and find a volunteer to help you.

 Who are your volunteers?